Fender CBS and Pre CBS guitars

 I had this guitar set up by MatzGuitars.ch

-The instrument had been professionally refretted and the fretboard radius is 9.5" (modern Fender spec), with 6150 Dunlops.
+The instrument had been professionally refretted with 6150 Dunlops by Matz.
+The fretboard radius is 9.5" (modern Fender spec) as bought from Greg.
 This makes it a dream to play.

 I personally believe that this guitar was played heavily and replaced with a new fretboard re-radiused at modern specs.
-Although sold as original by Gregor, I doubt that this was produced like that in the early days.
-It is not a guitar for real collectors although the 3-way switch is still there!
+Although it was sold as original to me by Gregor.
+Check pictures and judge for yourself.
+What I can promise is that you will have a hard time finding an equally great playing 70ies Strat.

 Update 2016: I had to replace the inputjack.
 Matz did this for me.